-Students can transfer to UB from another four-year institution.
+Students can transfer to UBalt from another college or university.

-The University of Baltimore isn't just for community college transfer students - in fact, almost half our students transfer from another four-year institution.
-Students transfer to the University of Baltimore for a number of reasons, including our excellent cost and scholarship opportunities, our location, the unique programs we offer, and our flexible schedules.
+The University of Baltimore isn't just for community college transfer students - in fact, almost half our students transfer from out of state community colleges or other four-year institutions.
+Students transfer to the University for a number of reasons, including our excellent cost and scholarship opportunities, our location, the unique programs we offer, and our flexible schedules.

 Will you transfer my credits?

 Yes!
-UB will transfer up to 90 credits from a four-year institution: up to 70 at the 100- and 200-level, and up to 90 credits if you have earned 300- or 400-level coursework.
+UBalt will transfer up to 90 credits from another institution: up to 70 at the 100- and 200-level, and up to 90 credits if you have earned 300- or 400-level coursework.
 What transfers, and how it applies, depends on what courses you took, what major you are interested in, and what grade you earned in the class.
 Check out our TES system to see how your credits may transfer.

 Regardless of how many credits we transfer, you will still need to meet our graduation requirements (general education, major requirements, and electives) and our 30-credit residency requirement.